- Philosophy of Trinity Athletics

 - Subscribing to Team Calendars

 Trinity is a 2A member of the North Carolina Independent School Athletic Association (NCISAA).
-Our Varsity and JV teams compete in the Eastern Plains Independent Conference (EPIC).
-EPIC comprises the following member schools:
+Our Varsity and JV teams compete in the TRI-TAC.
+TRI-TAC comprises the following member schools:

 Carolina Friends School (Durham)

 The NCISAA exists to encourage interscholastic competition among North Carolina independent schools that are committed to integrity, sportsmanship, and fair play.

 We believe that the head of school is always ultimately responsible for the students and coaches representing a school.
 Therefore, the head must be willing to hold all school representatives to the highest standards of behavior.

 We believe that interaction through statewide athletic activities is a character- and community-building experience.